Descent098/HHTTPP/Post 1/readme.md

 - A class used to store the MIME type and path to the resource
 - Has a function that takes the path to a resource and generates a valid MIMEType for that file

+### Testing

+Now that we've know the features we need to go through and write tests so we know they work properly and then write the features to make the tests work.
+We're going to do this using [pytest](https://docs.pytest.org).
+This is a testing framework that will help us check if our code is working correctly.
+Specifically we are going to write tests for how we **want** the system to work, and then edit the code until the tests pass.

+This is called test driven development (TDD), and it's a common practice in software development.
+This doesn't work well for every type of application, but it's handy for protocols where there are clear rules that the system should abide by.
+Since we know what should happen we know what tests to write, usually the biggest problem of TDD is we don't know **exactly** what functionality we need, which makes writing tests hard.
+Since we know the protocol well enough we know what it should do and so the tests can accurately tells us if we make a mistake in our code.

+The tests can all be found inside the `/tests` folder for each post.

+To get started run:

+1. `pip install -e .`; Should be run in the main directory (where `setup.py` is).
+This installs `hhttpp` as an editable package, meaning changes to the folder are automatically updated without needing to be reinstalled
+2. `pytest`; Once you have the project installed you can run the command in the main directory (where `setup.py` is) to run the tests

+From there within the source code our structure is basically to have 1 long test function per class, which tests that classes functionality.

+#### Our TDD Approach

 We are going to create these objects by first defining some tests that say how we want users to use our code when it's done.
-For examplle we can write some tests to make sure we can create status codes, that it works at all edge cases, and that is errors if we go out of the range of allowed status codes (100-599):
+For example we can write some tests to make sure we can create status codes, that it works at all edge cases, and that is errors if we go out of the range of allowed status codes (100-599):

+`/tests/classes_test.py`

 ```python
 from pytest import raises